 At university, he also developed an interest in investing.

 "I had some scholarship money and I wanted to grow it, so I went to my seniors and asked them how I should do it," he recalls.
 "They told me they were trading the currency markets so I tried it out and managed to get some decent returns - about 9 per cent a year.
-I ot more and more interested in
+I got more and more interested in this space."

-Upon graduation, he secured a job with global investment bank Credit Suisse
+Headline: Male ballet dancer hung up his leotards to co-found a currency fund Upon graduation, he secured a job with global investment bank Credit Suisse.

-At the interview, he recalls how an interviewer zeroed in on an entry at the bottom of his resume "He was intrigued I did ballet.
+At the interview, he recalls how an interviewer zeroed in on an entry at the bottom of his resume.

-The whole interview was more or less about ballet after that," says for them, he had clear goals.
+"He was intrigued I did ballet.
+The whole interview was more or less about ballet after that," says Mr Ng, who was hired as a technical analyst.

+A great believer in creating opportunities instead of waiting for them, he had clear goals.

 "I knew I wanted to travel overseas.
 I didn't know how to do it but I knew that not doing anything would definitely not get me anywhere," he says.

-The discipline that dance consecutive straddle jumps.
-After consulting managers and senior colleagues, he snagged working stints in Zurich, London and Wroclaw.
+The discipline that dance requires probably helped.